Year - 2026

 which includes a Lima built Shay and a Baldwin 2-8-2T plus their very unique Alco switcher

-A few miles south of Ladysmith is the small town of Chemainus.
-Known for the town of many murals.
-This once logging town now has 53 outdoor murals painted on their buildings.
-Well worth a stop to enjoy the wonderful art work done by local artists.
-While in this town you will have time to get some lunch at one of the local restuaurants.
-A hand full of miles south of Chemainus is the town of Duncan.
-Here we pay a visit to the BC Forest Discouvery Center.
+We continue southbound to Duncan and enjoy over 20 Totem Poles on display.
+Next we pay a visit to the BC Forest Discovery Center.
 Trains are operating today around their 100 acre museum and logging displays including the large Somenos Lake Trestle.
 They have an impressive collection of railroad logging locomotives and equipment.
 After our train ride we will visit the railroad workshops.
 Their collection includes No. 1 a 42 ton Lima Shay, 2nd No. 1 a 28 ton Lima Shay, No. 3 a 50 ton Lima Shay, No. 2 a 25 ton Climax, No. 9 a 50 ton 2 truck Climax, No. 25 a 18 ton 0-4-0T Vulcan, No. 24 a 12 ton 0-4-0T by Vulcan, No. 23 a 8 ton Plymouth, No. 26 a 10 ton Plymouth, and finally No. 22 a 8 ton Plymouth.
 Quite an impressive collection of motive power.
-We have made a request to have one of the steam locomotives fired-up and operating for our visit.

 After breakfast at our hotel we have a nice leisure start to our day departing the hotel at 10:00am and first visiting Heritage Acres.
 This museum will take you back in time to life on Vancouver Island many years ago.
 Of interest to most of our group is the outdoor live steam railroad called the Victoria & Sidney Railway.
 We will take a ride on their layout with either a steam or diesel powered train.